 - There’s no limit to the number of people that can promote your brand.
 Everyone is an influencer — some have a hundred followers, some have a million.
 [Though your goal should be to get influencers with a good following to sign up.]

 Only two types of users will sign up for your affiliate program:

 1. Your customers: If someone bought from you and they think their followers (typically their friends and family) will like what you sell, they’ll want to share it.
 Consequently, they’ll sign up for your affiliate program.
 [Incentivizing sharing is the quickest way to motivate customers to share with as many people as possible.]

-Quick Tip: Use the Social Snowball affiliate app (for Shopify) to create your affiliate program and auto-sign up all the customers to it.
+Quick Tip: Use the Social Snowball affiliate app (for Shopify) to create your affiliate program and auto-convert all the customers into affiliates.
 We eliminated all signing up hassles users had to go through while registering to an affiliate program made with traditional affiliate software.

 2. Professional Instagram influencers: Instagram influencers are people or pages with a significant number of followers (typically fans).
 Generally, they charge a fee to promote anything.
 However, you can ask them to sign up as an affiliate and make commissions to compensate for a part of the fee.
 In other words, you can make influencer marketing performance-based marketing.